axibase/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 The governments at the federal, state, city, and county level publish datasets in [Socrata Open Data](https://socrata.com) format.

-[ATSD](https://axibase.com/docs/atsd/) supports the  combination of multipe datasets in one portal.
+[ATSD](https://axibase.com/docs/atsd/) supports the combination of multiple datasets in one portal.
 This integration uses data collected from the [Bureau of Labor Statistics](https://www.bls.gov/home.htm).

 ## Iowa Employee Compensation Dataset